 **The Kalama Police Department is proud to participate in the Shop with a Cop program.
 This program provides a Christmas gift buying and giving opportunity for under privileged children in the Kalama community.
 Children from low-income families are selected to receive a $100 shopping trip to buy gifts for themselves and their family members.
 Police officers from Kalama donate their time to assist these children with their shopping and it is a truly heartwarming experience.

-about 2 months ago, Kalama Police Department
+8 months ago, Kalama Police Department

 Caribbean Dinner Flyer with details